sujanbolisetti/NetworkProgramming/NPAssignment-2/README.txt

 The sender will always send the min(cwnd, received_window_size) count of packets to the client.
 The sender will update the receiver window size from the acknowledgement received from the client.

-Persitent Mode:
-	The sender will enter into persistent mode when the receiver window locks(the receiver window is full)
+PERSITENT MODE:

+	The sender will enter into persistent mode when the receiver window locks(the receiver window is full).
+The client will send an ack when the receiver window increases, but there might me a chance that this ack is lost and acks are not retransimtted as they are not backed by a timer.
+So the sender and receiver can go into a deadlock.
+To handle this situation, the sender(Server) will send packets of type WINDOW_PROBE, starting from 1 sec and does a exponential back(Max 4 secs) and never gives up.
+So, as in the previous even if the ack is lost from the client, the server can get window size update surely at some later time and continue the transfer again.
+We have used packet type WINDOW PROBE to identify window probe packets.

+CLEAN CLOSE: